 9. Tea Tree Essential Oil

-Tea tree oil is derived from the leaves of the tea tree and is used to relieve pain and inflammation of arthritis.
+Tea tree oil is derived from the leaves of the tea tree and is used to relieve the pain and inflammation of arthritis.

 10. Lemon Essential Oil